jbcodeforce/ML-studies/docs/coding/pytorch.md

 ### Install

-* Using Python 3 and pip3, install torch
+* Using Python 3 and pip3, use a virtual environment, install torch

     ```sh
     pip3 install torch torchvision torchaudio